Powerlearnproject/se-assignment-2-introduction-to-software-engineering-Wahomethegeek/README.md

 Questions:
 Define Software Engineering:

+    This is a branch of computer science that deals with the    design, development, testing, and maintenance of software  applications.

 What is software engineering, and how does it differ from traditional programming?
 Software Development Life Cycle (SDLC):

+    In Software engineering process, most effort goes into  buildig new designs and features.
+Whereas in SDLC    development may be a less structured process that involves     writing , testing and deploying the software.

 Explain the various phases of the Software Development Life Cycle.
 Provide a brief description of each phase.
 Agile vs. Waterfall Models: